KingGerry01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Look in the mirrorr - sets the mode of the file hello the same as olleh’s mode Directories - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-More Directories - creates a directory called my_dir with permissions 751 in the working directory
+More Directories - creates a directory called my_dir with permissions 751 in the working directory Change group - changes the group owner to school for the file hello